 - Get a classic hard root beer float in America.

-- Orange Grand Marnier with Grey Goose, I quote, “It’s the titties.”
+- Order an Orange Grand Marnier with Grey Goose, as I quote my friend, “It’s the titties.”

 It was hot, it was sweaty, the lines were long.
 But it was damn sure worth it.
 Granted I got a free ticket from my friend who works there (thanks Kylie!) so it made the experience even sweeter.
 Overall though, I’d probably do it again even if I had to buy my own ticket.
 I mean where else can you hit up Africa, Germany and China in one afternoon?